Buddhist Therapy, Life Coaching, Dharma Training

 ASKING for DONATIONS for your time and skills with the dhamma? is that Ok?

 Thank you.
-As mentioned above in greater detail, I do not specifically teach the Dhamma; there are many, less advanced, resources and teachers for basic Dhamma and Sutta studies.
+As mentioned above in some detail, I do not specifically teach the Dhamma; there are many, less advanced and less personal resources and teachers for basic Dhamma and Sutta studies.
 What I offer goes far beyond Dhamma/Dharma teachings.
-First and foremost, I am a professional coach and therapist; this is my profession.
-What I offer, and receive donations for, are my unique expertise, experience, guidance, and counselling through the lens of my skilled ability to lecture extemporaneously on subjects deeply and with a fluidity and appreciation for the place along the spiritual spectrum of my audience that is uncommon amongst my peers.
-These are not common skills and my understandings and perspectives are not readily found in other teachers and coaches.
+First and foremost, I am a professional coach and therapist, through the lens of the Dhamma; this is my profession.
+What I offer, and receive donations for, are my unique expertise, experience, guidance, and counselling through the perspective of my skilled ability to lecture extemporaneously on subjects deeply and with a fluidity and appreciation for the place along the spiritual spectrum of my audience that is uncommon among my peers.
+These are not common skills, and my understandings and perspectives are not readily found in other teachers and coaches.

 It is with this perspective that I have the humble opportunity to share my skilled instruction with others: by relying on the kind generosity of others so that I may be able to cover my four requisites as I dedicate my time to the Path and to help others along theirs.